Mdaftab/ACME-lab/README.md

 ## 📋 Overview

 This repository outlines the proposed infrastructure, deployment strategy, and CI/CD implementation for ACME Inc.'s SaaS product, **AcmeDemeter**.
-The goal is to transition from the current manual deployment process to a scalable, secure, and automated Kubernetes-based infrastructure on AWS EKS.
+The goal is to transition from the current manual deployment process to a scalable, secure, and automated Kubernetes-based infrastructure on AWS EKS, using GitHub Actions for CI/CD and Dev Containers for development.

-## 📑 Table of Contents
+## �� Table of Contents
 - [🏗️ Architecture Overview](#architecture-overview)
 - [🔧 Infrastructure Components](#infrastructure-components)
 - [🔄 Migration Strategy](#migration-strategy)